stanford-ppl/pir/docs/INSTRUMENTATION.md

 ## Simulation Instrumentation
 During simulation, you can turn on the instrumentation logs of individual modules for debugging.
+Depends on how many modules are turned on for logging, logging can substantially slow down simulation.

 To turn on logging of a specific module, add `logon <module name>` right before `log2files` in `<gendir>/tungsten/script`.
 If remove `log2files`, all logs will print to STDOUT.